 Suppose you drew this tree diagram.
 How would it help you to find the answers to […]

 Twenty per cent of the inhabitants of a city have been inoculated against a certain disease.
 An epidemic hits the city and the chance of infection amongst those inoculated is 10% but amongst the rest it is 75%.

 Copy and fill in the contingency table and the Venn diagram below and use them to answer […]

 Najwa and Zuki play a game.

-They put two red and two blue ribbons in a box.
+They put two red and four blue ribbons in a box.
 They pull out two ribbons at the same time without looking at the colours.

 Najwa wins if both ribbons are the same colour.